 But alas as fate would have it, Hoover Dam was indeed explored on this trip; albeit a most brief expedition.

 So how did the Hoover Dam actually come to be for us?
-On our final night in Las Vegas (read about my time in Las Vegas here), I checked the National Park Service for any alerts for visiting the Grand Canyon the following day.
+On our final night in Las Vegas, I checked the National Park Service for any alerts for visiting the Grand Canyon the following day.
 To my dismay it advised against travel due to the anticipation of a snow storm centred for that area.

 And thus the catalyst for visiting the Hoover Dam.